BHM-Bob/HydrAffinity_Review/README.md

    3. m1: deprecated model architecture.
 Now only used for data generation.
    4. m3: Multimodal version of HydrAffinity.
    5. s1: Dual-modal version of HydrAffinity.
 5. environment_review.yml: conda environment file.
-Note that `fair-esm` has naming conflict with ESM3, please install `fair-esm==2.0.0` in a separate environment.
+Note that `fair-esm` has naming conflict with ESM3, please install `fair-esm==2.0.0` in a separate environment to replace ESM3.
     The original environment file is too big (950 lines), so we pick the essential packages in this file manually.